 -Mashed cauliflower with wild salmon, sauteed garlic, and steamed beats for dinner.

-There are also some really good “clean gut” detox recipes on a free pdf from the CleanGut.com website.
+There are also some really good “clean gut” detox recipes on the CleanGut.com website.

 Detox Step 3) Relax.